terminatorul/openvpn-initscript-slack/README.md

 ```
     /etc/rc.d/rc.openvpn
 ```
-This will all files matching the name `/etc/openvpn/*.conf`, and will start, stop or show all of them as requested on the command line.
+This will search for all connection files matching the name `/etc/openvpn/*.conf`, and will start, stop or show all of them as requested on the command line.
 To control each connection, create symlinks next to the `rc.openvpn` file, similar to:
 <pre><code>    cd /etc/rc.d